I-Al-Istannen/JarChecker/README.md

 To build download this, compile, and out it next to fernflower.jar built from https://github.com/fesh0r/fernflower

 ## Usage
-To use double click the jar to get the GUI
+To use double click the jar to get the GUI or run ``java -jar JarChecker.jar <path | nogui>``
-Or run
-  ``java -jar JarChecker.jar <path | nogui>``

 Path should be put between "" if it has spaces.